Josef Mengele: Military career

 Mengele joined the Nazi Party in 1937 and the Schutzstaffel (SS) in 1938.
-He received basic training in 1938 with the Gebirgsjäger (mountain light infantry) and was called up for service in the Wehrmacht (Nazi armed forces) in June 1940, some months after the outbreak of World War II.
+He received basic training in 1938 with the Gebirgsjäger (mountain light infantry) and was called up for service in the Wehrmacht (German armed forces) in June 1940, some months after the outbreak of World War II.
 He soon volunteered for medical service in the Waffen-SS, the combat arm of the SS, where he served with the rank of SS-Untersturmführer (second lieutenant) in a medical reserve battalion until November 1940.
 He was next assigned to the SS Race and Settlement Main Office in Poznań, where one of his assignments was evaluating candidates for Germanization.

-At the end of 1940, Mengele was assigned to the engineering battalion of the 5th SS Panzer Division Wiking, initially as an assistant medical officer and as primary medical officer from October 1941.
-His unit was sent to the Ulm area for training in April 1941 and were eventually sent to an area southeast of Lublin to await the commencement of Operation Barbarossa, the German invasion of the Soviet Union.
+At the end of 1940, Mengele was assigned to the engineering battalion of the 5th SS Panzer Division Wiking, initially as an assistant medical officer and as the primary medical officer from October 1941.
+His unit was sent to the Ulm area for training in April 1941 and then to an area southeast of Lublin to await the commencement of Operation Barbarossa, the German invasion of the Soviet Union.
 The unit crossed into Ukraine on 30 June.
 On 2 July, the commander of the division's Westland Regiment was killed by a sniper.
 In response, members of the Wiking Division killed several thousand Jews.
 This was the beginning of a pogrom by the Wiking Division that continued into Zolochiv and nearby areas until 4 July.
-German historian Kai Struve estimates the total number of Jewish civilians killed by the Wiking Division in their first week of action during Barbarossa was 4,280 to 6,950 people.
+German historian Kai Struve estimates the total number of Jewish civilians killed by the Wiking Division in their first week of action during Barbarossa at 4,280 to 6,950 people.
 Historian David G. Marwell states that while Mengele did not participate in these killings, he must have known what was taking place.
 Mengele was awarded the Iron Cross 2nd Class on 14 July for bravery.
 The unit continued to see action in Ukraine and Russia as part of Case Blue (June to November 1942) and was ordered to move towards Stalingrad in late December.

-After rescuing two German soldiers from a burning tank, he was decorated with the Iron Cross 1st Class, the Wound Badge in Black, and the Medal for the Care of the German People.
-He was declared unfit for further active service in mid-1942, when he was seriously wounded in action near Rostov-on-Don.
+After rescuing two German soldiers from a burning tank, Mengele was decorated with the Iron Cross 1st Class, the Wound Badge in Black, and the Medal for the Care of the German People.
+In mid-1942, he was seriously wounded in action near Rostov-on-Don and declared unfit for further active service.
 Following his recovery, he was transferred to the headquarters of the SS Race and Settlement Main Office in Berlin.
 He was promoted to the rank of SS-Hauptsturmführer (captain) in April 1943.
-For four months in early 1943, he also worked as an assistant to Verschuer, who was now at the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics in Berlin.
+For four months in early 1943, he again worked as an assistant to Verschuer, who was now at the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics in Berlin.